 When you’re running a small business, there are probably a million items on your to-do list.
 But is building and maintaining a company website one of them?
 If not, you’re not alone.
-In fact, over a quarter of small businesses still don’t have a professional website in 2021.

 In a world that’s becoming increasingly digital, having an online presence is no longer optional—it’s crucial for the ongoing success of your business.
 A recent study by Deloitte found that digitally-connected small businesses earned four times more revenue growth than they did in the previous year.
 The term “digitally connected” isn’t simply about using technology in the day-to-day operations of your business, but also utilizing digital communications like websites, social media, and email marketing to reach your target audience.

 So let’s dive deeper into why you need a website in the first place, and then we’ll get into all the costs involved in building one.

 Still not convinced?
 We’re here to show you how a small business website has the potential to grow your business and open up a world of opportunities with both your existing and new customers.